esauvisky/alt-tab-current-monitor/README.md

 # Alt-Tab Current Monitor

-A GNOME Shell extension that makes Alt+Tab only show windows from the current monitor.
+A GNOME Shell extension that makes Alt+Tab only show windows from the current monitor and workspace.

 ## Features

 - Makes Alt+Tab only show windows from the current monitor
+- Option to only show windows from the current workspace
+- Maintains focus on the current monitor when switching workspaces
 - Works with both window switcher and app switcher
 - Option to define "current monitor" as either:
   - The monitor where the mouse pointer is located